 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where trilithionite typically forms.
+Look in granite pegmatites country, the host setting where trilithionite typically forms.
 If you start seeing quartz, albite, microcline in float, you are in the right ground.
 Field specimens usually show a tabular crystals, scaly aggregates, massive habit, so train your eye for that shape before scanning the outcrop.